geekzter/synapse-network/README.md

 If you create a GitHub [Codespace](https://github.com/features/codespaces) for this repository, you'll get the above set up - including a generated SSH key pair.

-You need a Azure subscription.
+You need an Azure subscription.
 The identity used needs to have the subscription contributor role in order to create resource groups.
 Authenticate using [Azure CLI](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html):
 ```
 az login